You know you can't keep going at this pace. You also know that you can't stop. So you keep going.

 This work didn't begin in a classroom or a research paper.

-It began at a desk, after a conversation with a superintendent who said: you are doing everything right, and it isn't working.
+It began at a desk, after a superintendent told me: you are doing everything right, and it isn't working.
 Figure it out, or you have to go.

-She wasn't looking for inspiration.
-She was looking for an explanation.
-And what she found was this: the problem was never competence.
+The problem was never competence.
 It was never strategy.
 It was the internal conditions under which all of that competence and strategy was being deployed.
-Conditions that no one had ever taught her to manage.
+Conditions that no one had ever taught me to manage.

 That is the gap.
 This is where it closes.